|

-Whether you are into nature, history, or photography, or you are a foodie, there are some amazing day trips from Seoul you could go on.
+Whether you are into nature, history, photography, or food, there are some amazing day trips from Seoul.

-Most places are easily accessible by the comfortable train system, others you could visit by bus or by car.
-Here you can find some of our favorite destinations.
+Most places are easily accessible by the comfortable train system, and others can be visited by bus or car.
+Here are some of our favorite destinations.

 Table of Contents